Frequently Asked Questions

 How does speed affect drag force?

-Drag grows with the square of velocity, so doubling the speed quadruples the drag force everything else being equal.
+Drag grows with the square of velocity, so doubling the speed quadruples the drag force, all else equal.
+Tripling the speed multiplies it by nine.

 What is a typical drag coefficient?